Erasmus University College: Architecture

-The Central Library of Rotterdam, which was built between 1917 and 1923, was the initial purpose of the building that now hosts Erasmus University College.
+The Central Library of Rotterdam, built between 1917 and 1923, was the initial purpose of the building that now hosts Erasmus University College.
 The structure was planned with the assistance of Nicolaas Lansdorp (1885-1968), Johannes Poot (1892–1976), and D.B.
 Logemann (1884-1964).
 The building was modelled by "Amsterdamse School" architecture and has ornate brickwork, period-appropriate interior woodwork, and natural masonry.

 The structure survived the German bombardment of Rotterdam in 1940, but the aftermath resulted in the loss of its bell tower.
 As one of the few intact structures in the city centre, The Central Library served as a meeting place for the urban designers entrusted with planning the reconstruction of Rotterdam.
 In the middle of the 20th century, the structure housed a museum of education.
 Erasmus University was scheduled to move into the building in 2011, after the City of Rotterdam and Erasmus University reached an agreement on a proposal to transfer the future college near the city centre.
 The structure was updated in accordance with the architect Erick van Egeraat's plans.
 More than 20 million euros were spent on the refurbishment.